haowulab/haowulab.github.io/pages/research.md

 On the application side, I'm very interested in epigenetic regulation of gene expressions and their associations with  different types of diseases.
-I closely collaborate with basic scientists and clinicians to study different types of DNA methylation and histone modifications.
+I closely collaborate with basic scientists and clinicians to study different types of DNA/RNA methylation and histone modifications.